Federal Employers Liability Act (FELA)

 Congress created the Federal Employers Liability Act (FELA) in 1908 when railroads were the primary engine for expansion in the U.S. The railroad industry saw unprecedented growth as the westward moving U.S. population built new communities and industries.
 President Roosevelt championed legislation to protect railroad workers who were experiencing high death tolls and tremendous numbers of grievous injuries while employed by the largely unregulated railroad industry.
 FELA created regulations for a safe workplace environment and the guaranteed right of workers and their families to be compensated in the event of workplace injury or death.
 The law states that these railroad employees can seek out compensation if they can prove that the railroad was somehow to blame for their injuries due to some kind of legal negligence.

 Railroad workers do not automatically get awarded benefits under FELA, and negligence must still be proved, but workers have been considerably helped by the regulations set forth in this law.
 In the following years after FELA was passed, numerous attempts were made to replace it with regular workers' compensation, none of which worked.
 If you are a railroad worker, it is important that you are familiar with the rights that are entitled to you under FELA.
-If you become injured on the job, then you may be deserving of compensation.
-Call our firm to learn more.
+FELA is described in 45 U.S.C.
+51. Click here to read the law in its entirety.

 Are You a Railroad Employee Hurt on the Job?

 When railroad employees are injured on the job, they are ineligible to file a typical worker’s compensation claim.
 All claims are subject to FELA, while long-term disability and retirement benefits are administered by the Federal Railroad Administration (FRA).

 Compensation can be provided for the following:

 - Trauma injuries